May 17, 2014

 So I jumped back into the cage stuff and I felt fine.
 And after that I didn't notice anything.
 I had a really bad concussion.
 My last fight, I lost, it was my first time cutting weight.
 I lost 40 to 45 pounds in one month and I had nothing going into this fight.
 And I remember seeing the punch coming, the next thing I know, I'm in the locker room in the middle of the sentence and everyone is looking at me just very scared.
 My coach was like, “We're about to take you to the hospital.”
 And I guess after I got hit by that punch, I still fought for a couple more minutes.
 I never lost consciousness, I walked into the back.
 But then while I was in the back, I asked the same sentence about six times.
 I just kept saying, “What happened?
 What happened?”
 And after that, I went and had a CAT scan, and I said, “Okay.
 I'm not going to fight anymore.”
 It just wasn't worth it.
 And part of my thing too was, even that, I don't know if that was the real reason why I stopped fighting because I was just reckless and I really didn't care about myself, or my health, or anything that really happened to me.
 But I think I just, at that point I also knew, I was like, “Okay, I'm not going to make it as a fighter.”
 And it'd probably be good hold on to most of my brain cells.

-Ben: So do you find that in MMA or did you find this with yourself that there was a link between you getting hit in the head and drive or sexual performance?
+Ben: So do you find that in MMA or did you find this with yourself that there was a link between you getting hit in the head and libido or sexual performance?
 Because the reason that I asked that is they've found all this evidence that repetitive head injury results in damage to the pituitary gland.
 And then there's this whole link between the pituitary gland, and pituitary gland dysfunction, and hypogonadism, and growth hormone deficiencies, and this drop in testosterone.
 And I mean you can certainly get that same, in both men and women, that hypogonadism or that drop in testosterone from overtraining, or not eating enough food, or not getting enough fat soluble vitamins in.
 But it appears you can also get that from head damage.
 Do you think that low testosterone is caused by some of this head damage that's occurring, or did you find that yourself?

 Mark: It's hard to say at the time because when I was fighting I wasn't doing anything right.
 I wasn't eating right, a lot of it wasn't really known and you had to really do your research.
 So it might have been a lot of things.
 I think it probably was a pretty low sex drive, especially while I was fighting and doing all that.
 And again, it might have been overtraining or other things.
 And I hadn't talked to too many guys about that, but I know before I started this, before I started the project I did go to a doctor though because, man, I was really tired.
 I just wasn't feeling like, I kept telling myself, I was like, “Okay, I'm going to start exercising.
 I'm going to start going to the gym.”
 And I just wouldn't do it.
 And that wasn't like me.
 So I went to a doctor, I said, “Hey, I'd like my testosterone tested,” because if it is low, I was going to consider doing replacement therapy.
 I had a couple friends that do it and they're like, “Man, you'll feel like a new person.
 Why wouldn't you do this?”
 And so I went, I had it tested in there, and then results came back and the doctor was like, “No, you're just lazy.”
 Yeah, essentially.
 It might have been on the low end, the score might have been on the low end.

 Ben: Well physicians look for you to be, for hypogonadism, they're looking for clinical hypogonadism.
-There are a ton of guys who have low drive, men and women who have hormonal issues, but a lot of times when docs test for anything from progesterone to testosterone, they're looking for the stuff that would be so low that it puts you at risk of something like heart disease or extreme levels of, basically lack of motivation and low drive, but they're not necessarily looking at values that are going to lead to maybe you just having more motivation to exercise, for example.
+There are a ton of guys who have low libido, men and women who have hormonal issues, but a lot of times when docs test for anything from progesterone to testosterone, they're looking for the stuff that would be so low that it puts you at risk of something like heart disease or extreme levels of, basically lack of motivation and low libido, but they're not necessarily looking at values that are going to lead to maybe you just having more motivation to exercise, for example.
 So I think it kind of depends on the scale that you're looking at.

 Mark: Now what are your thoughts on just for the average male that's getting a little bit older and maybe doesn't have that motivation?
 What are your thoughts on testosterone replacement?